NFL on television in the 1980s: 1981

 Super Bowl XV was broadcast in the United States by NBC, with Dick Enberg handling the play-by-play duties (Enberg's first Super Bowl in that role) and Merlin Olsen serving as color analyst.
 (John Brodie and Len Dawson, in a separate broadcast booth, also provided occasional analysis during the game.)
 Bryant Gumbel and Mike Adamle of NFL '80 anchored the pregame, halftime, and postgame coverage.
 Also taking part on NBC's coverage of the game were Pete Axthelm and Bob Trumpy.
 Like the game two years before, NBC used the same custom, synthesizer-heavy theme in place of their regular music.
 This game would also be the first Super Bowl to air with closed captioning for the hearing impaired.

 CHiPs was broadcast after the game, representing the Super Bowl lead-out program.
 Toward the end of NBC's coverage, a montage of the game, the arrival of the hostages following their release, and the inauguration of Ronald Reagan as the 40th President of the United States aired to the tune of "Celebration" by Kool & the Gang.

-In 1981, ABC and CBS set all-time ratings highs, with ABC finishing the season with a 21.7 rating and CBS with a 17.5 rating; NBC was down slightly to 13.9.
 On October 18, 1981, Game 5 of the National League Championship Series between the Los Angeles Dodgers and Montreal Expos, which was supposed to be televised on NBC that Sunday afternoon, was postponed due to snow.
 The cancellation of that game allowed CBS to achieve record breaking television viewership levels for a regular-season professional football broadcast.
 It was rated as the most watched afternoon of regular-season NFL football broadcasts on a single network in television history.

 In 1981, CBS introduced a new opening theme for the NFL games, a peppy, fanfare-styled theme that remained in use until partway through the 1986 season.
 The patriotic-style opening title sequence showed the Stars and Stripes of the U.S. flag morphing into the words "National Football League."
 That same year, CBS Sports standardized its on-screen graphics for all of its telecasts; prior to this, each director in charge for each game used a different look.
 For the network's coverage of Super Bowl XVI at the end of that season, CBS' theme music eventually became the theme for CBS Sports Saturday/Sunday.
 The music itself, could be considered a hybrid of the theme used for The NFL Today at the time and the original theme for its college basketball broadcast; CBS would use this particular theme again at least for the NFC Championship Game at the end of the 1982 season.